micropython/micropython/README.md

 The Micro Python project
 ========================

+This is the Micro Python project, which aims to put an implementation of Python 3.x on a microcontroller.

 Subdirectories:
 - py/ -- the core Python implementation, including compiler and runtime.
 - unix/ -- a version of Micro Python that runs on Unix.